uclahs-cds/pipeline-recalibrate-BAM/README.md

 ## Overview

 This pipeline takes BAMs and corresponding indices from [pipeline-align-DNA](https://github.com/uclahs-cds/pipeline-align-DNA) and performs indel realignment and BQSR.
-It can be run on a single normal sample, a single tumor sample, a normal-tumor paired sample, and n normal-n tumor samples.
+It can be run with any combination of normal and tumor samples (normal only, tumor only, normal-tumor paired, multiple normal and tumor samples).

 ---

 ## How To Run

-**The pipeline is currently configured to run on a SINGLE NODE mode with normal only, tumour only, normal-tumour paired, or multiple normal-multiple tumour samples.**
+**The pipeline is currently configured to run on a SINGLE NODE mode with normal only, tumor only, normal-tumor paired, or multiple normal and tumor samples.**

 1. Update the params section of the .config file ([Example config](config/template.config)).